samirosman/squircleart.github.io/_posts/2017-2-11-the-essense-of-animation-nodes-execution.md

 This option will run the node tree whenever you add or remove a node to the current node tree.

-And this is probably why you should enable it after disabling **Always** because it is probable that you will need AN to update everytime you change your node tree.
+And this is probably why you should enable it after disabling **Always** because it is probable that you will need AN to update every time you change your node tree.

 ![Tree Changed](/images/the-essence-of-animation-nodes-the-system/tree-changed.gif  "Tree Changed")